I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 I think he ran a very successful campaign.

-I reached out to people on the Cuomo campaign the beginning of June saying, what are you guys doing?
+I reached out to people on the Cuomo campaign at the beginning of June saying, what are you guys doing?

-You've got when you're running for public office, you need to appear in public.
+When you're running for public office, you need to appear in public.

 All right, quick break.